haooken/ManiacalLabs.com/content/posts/2019/1/Billiard_Ball_Arcade_Trackball_Mouse/index.md

 This also, of course, acts as mounting for the Teensy inside the mouse itself which is a lot better that hot glue :P

 At this point the big hurdle was designing the mouse itself, which of course fell to Fusion 360.
-The main issues were getting everything to fit and to be as ergonimic as possible.
+The main issues were getting everything to fit and to be as ergonomic as possible.
 With Fusion it was relatively easy to get the basics by taking a top-down picture of my own hand over the trackball assembly.
-That image was than overlayed in the CAD model as a canvas and calibrated to the correct size via the CAD model I had already made of the trackball.
+That image was than overplayed in the CAD model as a canvas and calibrated to the correct size via the CAD model I had already made of the trackball.
 This allowed finding the correct placement of the 3 main mouse buttons under each finger.
 Note to those who may want to make their own: Small hands need not apply.
 This is very much designed for me.

 {{< figure src="ergo.png" >}}